aftabshaikhraza/Alarm-Clock-Python-Tkinter/README.md

 # Alarm-Clock-Python-Tkinter
 Simple alarm clock app.
-Set time, activate alarm, sound notification.
-Deactivate Alarm This Alarm is made Python along with it's various libraries such as Tkinter,  Pillow, Pygame etc
+Set time, activate alarm, sound notification & Deactivate Alarm.
+This Alarm is made through Python along with it's various libraries such as Tkinter,  Pillow, Pygame etc

 Tkinter  → for the graphical (GUI) part of the
 Pillow application  → for manipulating